jim1999/JimFares.github.io/project1/README.md

 # Data Cleaning and Transformation Project: FIFA 21 Players Dataset

 Welcome to my Data Cleaning and Transformation project involving the FIFA 21 players dataset!
 In this project, I tackled the challenge of cleaning and transforming a messy dataset containing information about FIFA 21 players.
+The dataset was found on [Kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring) and credits to Rachit Toshniwal for sharing it.

 ## Project Overview